Jonny-Levin/GrandmaOperation/soundGym/basic/README.md

       web/                contains the entry script and Web resources

-**(most of the interesting customized logic of the project is is in /web folder and /views/site folder)**
+**(most of the interesting customized logic of the project is in /web folder and /views/site folder)**

 REQUIREMENTS
 ------------